-For information about the available cipher suite names, see the documentation for the Java virtual machine (JVM) where you run IG.
-For Oracle Java, refer to the list of JSSE Cipher Suite Names $\[ \]$ .
+For information about the available cipher suite names, refer to the documentation for the Java virtual machine (JVM) where you run IG.
+For Oracle Java, refer to the list of JSSE Cipher Suite Names $\square$ .

 "sslContextAlgorithm": configuration expression<string>, optional